 Some couples can’t picture their day without blooms on their tables.
 In contrast, others are open to having wedding centerpieces without flowers.
 Either way, there are lots of creative and unique ideas for wedding centerpiece ideas for both sets.
 To make sure that you stay within your , but still have beautiful decor, check out our top recommendations for affordable wedding centerpieces below.

-The word “centerpiece” brings containers brimming with fresh flowers to mind.
+The word “centerpiece” brings glass vases with wedding flowers to mind.
 It’s no wonder, as blooms add texture, color, and fragrance to a wedding reception.
 Although, more florals equal a heftier price tag.
-Therefore, talk to your floral designer about their recommendations on how to incorporate the ideas below.
+Therefore, talk to your floral designer about their recommendations on how to incorporate the ideas below into your floral centerpieces.

 Peonies are gorgeous, no doubt.
 However, if your heart is set on them for a mid-winter wedding, you may want to switch your plans.
 Choosing in-season flowers will ease your budget.
 Furthermore, the term “in-season” doesn’t necessarily mean that those blooms are currently growing in your area.